 provided by the schools they attend.
 These meals are as basic as you

-get, sometimes only a sandwich with peanut butter, lack of funding once again.
+get, sometimes only a sandwich with peanut butter.

 So you may think, there is a lot of hardship in the world and what does this have to do with me?

-Now, I am no Saint, I am more of a little badass who will find 100 people to help them give 400+ children and other people hope for another day.
+Now, I am no Saint, I am just a little badass who will find 100 people to help them give children, animals and other people hope for another day.
 Today I am asking you.
-One jar costs approximately R25-30 (South African Rand) to fill, when bought in bulk, that is just under $2 which you all probably have lying around, just begging you to do some good in the world.
+One jar costs approximately R25-30 (South African Rand) to fill, when bought in bulk, that is just under $2 which you all probably have lying around, begging you to do some good in the world.
 A small brown bread costs R15 ($1).
-Filled jars are a blessing and time saver indeed, but if you are far away and would like to help, these ladies will happily fill a jar for you, I will cover the cost of the jar and make sure it ends up with those needing it most!
+Filled jars are a blessing and time saver indeed, but if you are far away and would like to help, these ladies will happily fill a jar for you, I will cover the cost of the jar and make sure it ends up with those needing it most, via these incredible women.

 - The person who said: "Don't give a man a fish, teach a man to fish" -